safesoftware/FMETraining/ServerAuthoring5MessageStreaming/Exercise1.md

 <br>**15) Publish and Run Workspaces**
 <br>Re-publish and set the workspaces running again.
-Navigate to your Log file under Resources to find the results as recorded by the Log Action.
+Navigate to View Log File under the Menu drop-down in your Automation to find the results as recorded by the Log Action.

 ---